 We consider the education of teachers to be paramount to art education and offer several ways for teachers to expand their knowledge of art.

 For select exhibitions, Women & Their Work hosts workshops for teachers in which they work directly with the exhibiting artist.
+This enriching program allows direct access to the contemporary artists and their work, allowing an ongoing development of dialog between the educators and what they are teaching.
 Artists discuss their past and present work and related concepts to help teachers infuse their lesson plans with new ideas.

-Now in its 4th year, Learning Through the Arts is flourishing, with both students and teachers reporting better classroom engagement through this creative learning system.
-Using the arts to approach core subjects attends to students' multiple intelligences, and has enabled ELL students and students with special needs to participate more fully in classroom activities.
-LTA's goal is to become a self-sustaining program, with teachers from each grade level developing their own arts-based lesson plans.
+With both students and teachers reporting better classroom engagement through this creative learning system, using the arts to approach core subjects attends to students' multiple intelligences, and has enabled ELL students and students with special needs to participate more fully in classroom activities.

 "I was inspired and encouraged to try these lessons on my own.
 I noticed that when I used a technique or idea from one of the LTA workshops, every student was engaged, laughing and even the shy students participated in discussions." - Norma Tinajero, 1st Grade ELL Teacher, Presidential Meadows Elementary, Manor, Texas